jackdewinter/pymarkdown/newdocs/src/user-guide.md

 Python code that directly interacts with the Markdown Parser component to provide a single enhanced Markdown capability.
-Extensions can introduce new or optional token types, adjust how existing Markdown constructs are parsed, or add support for commonly used non-standard syntax (such as task list items, front matter blocks, or pragma-style directives that influence parsing or linting behavior).
-In practice, a parser extension runs before the Rule Engine sees any tokens, so its changes to the token stream are fully visible to every rule, including both built-in and custom plugin rules.
-This means that enabling or disabling an extension can change which tokens a rule sees, how those tokens are structured, and even whether a rule triggers at all for a given construct, without the rule itself changing.
+Extensions can introduce new or optional token types, adjust how existing Markdown constructs are parsed, or add support for commonly used non-standard syntax (such as task list items, Front-Matter blocks, or Pragma-style directives that influence parsing or linting behavior).
+In practice, a parser extension runs before the Rule Engine sees any tokens, so its changes to the Markdown token stream are fully visible to every rule, including both built-in and custom
+Rule Plugins.
+This means that enabling or disabling an extension can change which tokens a rule sees, how those tokens are structured, and even whether a Rule Plugin triggers at all for a given construct, without the rule's logic changing.

 ### Triggered

-When a rule finds an instance of the specific behavior that it is looking for, that rule then triggers a failure.
+When a rule finds an instance of the specific behavior that it is looking for, the containing Rule Plugin then triggers a failure.
 There is no general behavior about the number of times a rule can be triggered within a single document; some rules report every occurrence, while others may only report the first occurrence or aggregate multiple issues into a single failure.
-The exact triggering behavior for a rule is determined by the rule’s implementation and, in some cases, its configuration options, including options that suppress reporting in certain regions or for certain patterns.
+The exact triggering behavior for a rule is determined by the rule's implementation and, in some cases, its configuration options, including options that suppress reporting in certain regions or for certain patterns.

-### Failure
+### Rule Failure

-When a rule is triggered, the information that the rule produces to provide specifics about why it was triggered is called a failure.
-A failure usually includes at least the rule id, a description, and a location (file, line, and column), and may also include rule-specific extra data that downstream tools can consume.
-Failures are distinct from errors in that detecting failures is an expected outcome of executing the application and indicates a style or policy violation in your Markdown content, not a defect in PyMarkdown itself or in a rule implementation.
+When a rule is triggered, the information that the Rule Plugin produces to provide specifics about why it was triggered is called a Rule Failure.
+A Rule Failure usually includes at least the Rule ID, a description, and a location (file, line, and column), and may also include rule-specific extra data that downstream tools can consume.
+Rule Failures are distinct from errors in that detecting Rule Failures is an expected outcome of executing the application and indicates a style or policy violation in your Markdown content, not a defect in PyMarkdown itself or in a rule implementation.

-It is worth noting that while these are labelled as "failures", that is only a general description of that information.
-The term failure is used to denote that a rule found something that does not adhere to the user's specified guidelines expressed through the rule itself, typically as configured through configuration files, command-line options, or inline pragmas (when supported by the rule).
+Conceptually, a failure simply means "this content did not meet the constraints of your configured
+Rule Plugins."
+The rule's logic, combined with configuration (files, command‑line options, and any supported Pragmas), defines those guidelines.
+When a rule reports a failure, it is signaling a style or policy violation in your Markdown, not an internal error in PyMarkdown.

 ### Error